alphagov/govuk-design-guide/docs/glossary/content-model.md

 ---
 The content model is the output of doing content modelling.

-Content modelling divides content into it's smallest reasonable pieces.
-Organising and classifiing content so it can be understood and used by computers and humans.
+Content modelling divides content into its smallest reasonable pieces.
+Organising and classifying content so it can be understood and used by computers and humans.

 Content modelling defines: